Minimal extension of the Standard Model with a mirror symmetry between fundamental fermions and a possible origin of dark matter: Introduction

 In this paper, we propose a specific minimal $ U(1) $ extension of the original electroweak model, preserving its fundamental structure and pattern.
 Moreover, we investigate some of its cosmological consequences, like dark matter genesis and its abundance.
 Our motivation follows from the identification of the globally conserved charge

 as a neutrino charge.
 Here $\mathrm{Q}$ is the electric charge, $\mathrm{L}$ is the lepton number and $\mathrm{B}$ is the baryon number.
-According to \eqref{eq:1}, neutrinos possess a charge $ \Omega = -1 $ while for electrically charged leptons $ \Omega = 0 $.
+According to \eqref{eq:Intro1}, neutrinos possess a charge $ \Omega = -1 $ while for electrically charged leptons $ \Omega = 0 $.
 In the quark generations case, for up quarks $ \Omega = -\frac{1}{3} $ while for down quarks $ \Omega = +\frac{2}{3} $.
 Notice that this $\mathrm{\Omega}$ charge pattern is a mirror image of the electric one.
 However, in the Standard Model, in contrast to the electric charge, this globally conserved charge is not related to a corresponding local current.
 For this reason, our crucial assumption is that in the lepton sector a gauge field ($\mathit{\Omega}_\mu$) of the investigated SM extension is coupled solely to the neutrinos.
 We also identify the lepton and quark currents coupled to $\mathit{\Omega}_\mu$.
 As a result, we obtain a surprising mirror symmetry between neutrinos and charged leptons as well as between up and down quarks.
 Our model incorporates both left- and right-chiral neutrinos with Dirac masses and explains the experimental non-observability of their right component.
 The model (extended to three generations) is free of chiral and gravitational gauge anomalies, so it is renormalizable.
+It is worth stressing that the model is constructed without prior assumption of gauge anomalies cancellation.

 The interaction predicted by the model produces a repulsive force on baryonic matter containing neutrons because for neutrons $ (udd) $, $ \Omega = +1 $ while for protons $ (uud) $, $ \Omega = 0 $.
 To avoid a conflict with gravity in the case of the long-range field (massless $\mathit{\Omega}_\mu$), this force should be extremely small, or the $\mathit{\Omega}_\mu$ field should becomes massive.
 In this paper, we consider the latter possibility.
 Therefore, we use the standard spontaneous symmetry breaking mechanism to generate a nonzero mass for the $\mathit{\Omega}_\mu$.
 As a result, $\mathit{\Omega}_\mu$ vector boson couples to an additional, dark Higgs-like, iso-singlet, scalar field $\chi$, which is stable in the cosmological scale and interacts solely with $\mathit{\Omega}_\mu$ allowing it to be interpreted as a dark matter field.
 The stability of dark particles is ensured by an inverted, spontaneously generated mass hierarchy in the dark sector and estimated weakness of the new force.
 The gauge field $\mathit{\Omega}_\mu$ serves as a mediator field between the dark sector and the SM particles.
 We explore the generation of the dark matter abundance within the context of the freeze-in scenario of the $\mathrm{\Lambda CDM}$ cosmological standard model.
 This requires an appropriate determination of the interaction strengths between $\mathit{\Omega}_\mu$ and $\chi$ interactions.
 For simplicity, we limit our discussion to one generation of leptons denoted as $(\nu,l)$ representing $\left(\nu_l,l\right)$, where $l=e,\mu,\tau$, and one generation of quarks $(u,d)$, where $u=u,c,t$ and $d=d,s,b$.
 A generalisation to the three-generations case is straightforward.